A blue and white light rail train on an elevated track in a busy urban area, surrounded by high-rise and low-rise buildings, with a clear sky. © GIZ

 Objective

-The ability of state and non-state actors to identify and document risks has improved, which promotes risk-informed development in urban disaster risk management in Africa.
+State and non-state actors effectively identify and address risks, enhancing risk-informed urban development and disaster risk management across Africa.

 Approach